MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceCompliancePolicyScheduledAction.md

   - `[UserExperienceAnalyticsRemoteConnectionId <String>]`: key: id of userExperienceAnalyticsRemoteConnection
   - `[UserExperienceAnalyticsResourcePerformanceId <String>]`: key: id of userExperienceAnalyticsResourcePerformance
   - `[UserExperienceAnalyticsScoreHistoryId <String>]`: key: id of userExperienceAnalyticsScoreHistory
+  - `[UserExperienceAnalyticsWorkFromAnywhereDeviceId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereDevice
+  - `[UserExperienceAnalyticsWorkFromAnywhereMetricId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereMetric
   - `[UserId <String>]`: key: id of user
   - `[WindowsDeviceMalwareStateId <String>]`: key: id of windowsDeviceMalwareState
   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: key: id of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation

-SCHEDULEDACTIONCONFIGURATIONS <IMicrosoftGraphDeviceComplianceActionItem[]>: The list of scheduled action configurations for this compliance policy.
+SCHEDULEDACTIONCONFIGURATIONS <IMicrosoftGraphDeviceComplianceActionItem1[]>: The list of scheduled action configurations for this compliance policy.
   - `[Id <String>]`: Read-only.
   - `[ActionType <String>]`:
   - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760